daredoes/netlify-web-development/site/content/commission/character-sketches.md

   \*Sketches and Fully-Shaded commissions may be done in \_either\_ traditional or digital media.
 If you have a preference, please let me know beforehand.

+  Please email me with:

+  * Name of the character(s)

+  * A visual reference/detailed physical description (the more reference the merrier!
+Please provide the URL to an image.)

+  * Any personality traits of the character

+  * Your PayPal email

+  * Any extra information is always helpful! <3
 published: true
 images:
   - image: /img/uploads/dreadsmoke_2_orig.png